 - Understanding deepens by the application of flipped learning where pre-class exposure to the material heightens the student involvement where everyone knows the context and content of learning.

-- Case learning is another such key differentiator, besides traditional retrospective cases, we also discuss live cases and current cases happening locally, nationally and globally.
+- A case learning is another such key differentiator, besides traditional retrospective cases, we also discuss live cases and current cases happening locally, nationally and globally.
 The discussions go beyond case presentation and discussion; theatrics and role-plays come in the scenario where living a protagonist role makes all the difference.

 - Students get to choose online courses to enhance their skill set, upskill themselves or add to their knowledge base.
 More than 100 Massive Open Online Courses (MOOC) have been undertaken by the students in the last academic year.

-- Specialised certification programmes such as NSE Certification for Financial Markets (NCFM), National Institute of Securities Markets (NISM) and many more are attained by the students during their course of study.
+- Specialized certification programs such as NSE Certification for Financial Markets (NCFM), National Institute of Securities Markets (NISM) and many more are attained by the students during their course of study.

-- We invite industry experts to collaborate with subject expert and expose students with the latest trends and practices which is highly popular and much appreciated by students.
+- We invite industry experts to collaborate with subject experts and expose students with the latest trends and practices which is highly popular and much appreciated by students.

 Q: How are you preparing your students to be industry-ready?

 Our association with recruiters helps us in mapping the changing trends and industry expectations.
-At JIMS Rohini, we have carefully designed a programme specifically targeted towards soft skills such as communication, time management, self-motivation, conflict management, leadership, adaptability and ability to work under pressure and stress.
-We organise regular workshops, training sessions, simulations, run-throughs, and webinars all along the trimester to nurture these qualities which make them industry ready on attitudinal dimension.
+At JIMS Rohini, we have carefully designed a program specifically targeted towards soft skills such as communication, time management, self-motivation, conflict management, leadership, adaptability, and the ability to work under pressure and stress.
+We organize regular workshops, training sessions, simulations, run-throughs, and webinars all along the trimester to nurture these qualities which make them industry ready on attitudinal dimension.
 And learning increases exponentially when on-field immersions are added to the system through the various modules as mentioned earlier.

 Q: What quality do your students have which other college students lack?

-A: We are clear in our agenda at the time of admissions.
-Besides meeting the benchmark entry criteria in PGDM course, we look for student who have the desired capability to carry on the legacy of 27 years of excellence which their predecessors have established through grit and determination.
+A: We are clear on our agenda at the time of admissions.
+Besides meeting the benchmark entry criteria in PGDM course, we look for a student who has the desired capability to carry on the legacy of 27 years of excellence which their predecessors have established through grit and determination.
 The heterogeneity of the batch opens diverse perspectives and inter-disciplinary learning arenas which makes them grounded and multi-dimensional in their approach.

-Every student is assessed on their potential through multiple approaches and then nurtured, trained, counselled and evaluated.
+Every student is assessed on their potential through multiple approaches and then nurtured, trained, counseled and evaluated.
 Regular feedback sessions keep him updated on his progress.
-Our students possess an acumen for respecting time and resources along with strong display of value and ethical behaviour.
-The recruiters have appreciated the ability, tenacity and stability demonstrated by our students at their workplace during internships or placements.
+Our students possess an acumen for respecting time and resources along with a strong display of value and ethical behavior.
+The recruiters have appreciated the ability, tenacity, and stability demonstrated by our students at their workplace during internships or placements.
 And when recruiters are happy and come back to hire more students from PGDM year on year, there can be no other better measure than this that speaks volumes about our protégé.

 Q: Do you think the curriculum of the courses taught in your institute fits in the requirement of the industry?

-Q: Is your college receptive to the innovation, technology, science & entrepreneurship?
+Q: Is your college receptive to innovation, technology, science & entrepreneurship?

-A: In our college there is strong emphasis on promoting a culture where students develop an entrepreneurial mindset, which is instilled in them as an integral component of learning.
+A: In our college, there is a strong emphasis on promoting a culture where students develop an entrepreneurial mindset, which is instilled in them as an integral component of learning.
 The Institution Innovation Cell at JIMS Rohini functions towards fostering such a culture.
-Regular events like Hackathon, workshops on design thinking, patents, IPR, Discussion forum such as founder series are organised to encourage inflow of creative ideas.
+Regular events like Hackathon, workshops on design thinking, patents, IPR, Discussion forums such as founder series are organized to encourage the inflow of creative ideas.
 The students also have the opportunity to pitch their ideas and explore the possibility of funding and mentoring.
 All such initiatives taken by the college leads to the desired culture of creativity and innovation.